LuisCarlosRojasTorres/Books/ComputerScience/QT6/01Basic/S04-VariablesAndConstants.md

 ##  7. <a name='V050-Enums'></a>V050 - Enums
+- You can assign only integers;
+- Onde assigned you cant you can change their values.
+-
 ``` cpp
 enum Color {red = 0, green = 35, blue = 1988};
 Color myColor = Color::green;